Executive Leadership Team Performance Review: Evaluation Tool

 Regardless of who conducts the review, it should be conducted fairly and objectively.
 Many factors should be considered when conducting a performance review.

-These include employee strengths and weaknesses, work history, teamwork skills, attendance rates, job performance, and any other relevant information.
-As part of the evaluation process, employees should be asked to identify areas where they feel they could improve.
-They should also be asked to identify any strengths that they would like other team members to know about.
+These include employee strengths and weaknesses, work history, teamwork skills, attendance rates, job performance, and other relevant information.
+As part of the evaluation process, employees should be asked to identify areas where they feel they could improve and any strengths they would like other team members to know about.

-Lastly, employees should be asked how they feel about how the organization is performing overall.
-Any areas that come up as strengths should be highlighted so that others are aware of them.
+Lastly, employees should be asked how they feel about the organization's overall performance.
+Any areas that come up as strengths should be highlighted so that others know them.

 How do you measure executive team leadership?

-There are a number of different ways to measure executive team leadership.
+There are several different ways to measure executive team leadership.

-First, it is important to ask yourself which type of leadership you are looking for: transformational or transactional?
+First, you must ask yourself which type of leadership you want: transformational or transactional.

-Transactional leadership focuses on how well a leader can get things done and is usually measured by metrics such as productivity, efficiency, and effectiveness.
+Transactional leadership focuses on how well a leader can get things done and is usually measured by productivity, efficiency, and effectiveness metrics.

-Transformational leadership, on the other hand, seeks to create an environment where people want to work and where people are inspired to do their best work.
-This type of leadership is typically measured through qualitative measures such as employee morale, engagement and retention rates.
-Both types of leadership have their place in the workplace, but only transformational leadership can lead to sustainable organizational change that results in lasting growth and success.
+On the other hand, transformational leadership seeks to create an environment where people want to work and are inspired to do their best work.
+This type of leadership is typically measured through qualitative measures such as employee morale, engagement, and retention rates.
+Both types of oversight have their place in the workplace, but only transformational leadership can lead to sustainable organizational change that results in lasting growth and success.

-A good way to determine if your executive team is a strong one is to look at how they interact with each other both in formal meetings and more casual interactions outside of work.
-If there is tension or disagreement between members it may be a sign that they aren't using the right type of leadership style for the situation.
+An excellent way to determine whether your executive team is vital is to examine how they interact with each other in formal meetings and more casual interactions outside of work.
+If there is tension or disagreement between members, it may be a sign that they must use the correct leadership style for the situation.